savaslabs/savaslabs.github.io/_team/ro-wang.md

   - /team/ro-wang/
 ---

-Ro brings in software development expertise in her work designing automation software for semiconductor manufacturing at Intel.
-She likes finding ways to improve a user's experience with an object (be it physical or web-based!) and goes gaga for good "workflow" practices.

-Before Savas Labs, Ro worked as a mechanical engineer in product development and manufacturing.
-She lives in Truckee, California and loves to climb, ski, and get out as much as possible!
+Ro is a seasoned project manager and trained technician.
+She brings experience from both software and mechanical engineering before joining the Savas team.
+Ro likes to find ways to improve a user's experience with an object (be it physical or digital) and loves sound workflow practices.
+She _actually likes_ to create documentation.
+Bi-lingual and multi-sported, Ro is eager to learn and experience new things.
+Ro lives in Truckee, California near Lake Tahoe and loves to climb, ski, and enjoy the great outdoors as often as possible.